paulknewton/twitter-ml/docs/configuration.rst

             class: LinearSVC
             description: Linear SVC classifier from SciKit

-Note how there is a single ``voting`` section containing a list (actually a dicitonary) of sub-classifiers.
+Note how there is a single ``voting`` section containing a list (actually a dictionary) of sub-classifiers.
 Each entry is of the form:

 .. code-block:: console